codingwithkelsey/pipeline-risk-alerting/README.md

 | **Close Date Risk** | 30+ days (0) / 7-29 days (1) / <7 or past due (2) | 0-2 pts |
 | **Competitor Threat** | None (0) / Competitor | 0 or 2 pts |

+These are boilerplate, ideally these should be customized using existing data on where deals fail.

 **Overall Risk Score** = Sum of signals (max 10 points)

 - **0-3** = Healthy (green)